lautenba/ADA_pADAwan_Project/README.md

 Filter dataset (keep interseting and useful data)

-Clean the data
+Clean the data (adapt each value of the resulting data to fit in our functions)

-Analyse
+Analyse (the correctness of  our solution, the possible misintepretations and the limitations of our dataset)

-Predict good recipes (optionnal)
+Predict good recipes (optional)

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.
+- Is the prediction system doable in a reasonable amount of time ?

+- Are we allowed to import any libraries that can help us with our tasks ?